fbladilo/testing/README.md

 - `ansible-playbook deploy_ocp3_cluster.yml -e @config/adhoc_vars.yml`
 - `ansible-playbook destroy_ocp3_cluster.yml -e @config/adhoc_vars.yml`

-_**Note:**_ Customer OCP environments are expected to be based on RHEL distributions.
-By default the RHEL7 does not have an access to the [official OpenShift bits](https://docs.openshift.com/enterprise/3.0/install_config/install/prerequisites.html#software-prerequisites) for the OA deployment.
+_**Note:**_ By default the RHEL7 does not have an access to the [official OpenShift bits](https://docs.openshift.com/enterprise/3.0/install_config/install/prerequisites.html#software-prerequisites) for the OA deployment.
 You must supply a RH account with a subscription that has access to the OCP official bits.

 ### List of other environment variables: